Queen Elizabeth National Park

 The Kyambura Gorge was created by the thrashing waters of River Kyambura; that also offers verdant riverine forest which has the highest concentration of primates including chimpanzees in Queen Elizabeth National park.
 This 100m deep gorge is also has a variety of bird species.
 Therefore enjoy a guided nature walks as well as track chimpanzees in this gorge.

 Other Facts about Queen Elizabeth National Park

-Temperatures: Average minimum 18°C, and average maximum 28°C.
+Temperatures: Average minimum 18°C, and average maximum of 28°C.

 Wet season: March to May and also September to November with average rainfall ranges of 750mm – 1250mm

 - Kampala via Mbarara to Queen Elizabeth national park (420km)

 - Kampala via Fort portal and Kasese to Queen Elizabeth national park (410km)